Custom-fitted device

 - We will make sure your test is evaluated by a board certified sleep physician and, if necessary, obtain your Letter of medical necessity (LOMN) and prescription.

-- We measure the mobility of your lower jaw and digitally scan your teeth for the fabrication of a custom oral appliance.
+- We measure the mobility of your lower jaw and digitally scan your teeth for the fabrication of an oral appliance therapy device.

 Step 2.
 Make

-Our lab will fabricate your Custom Oral Appliance in approximately 3-5 weeks.
+Our lab will fabricate your Oral Appliance Therapy device in approximately 3-5 weeks.
 While deductibles and co-payments may vary, nearly all medical insurance plans can be used to help cover the cost of your oral device.
 Not using insurance?
 No problem.
 Enjoy low monthly payments at 0% over 6 months.

 Step 3.
 Sleep Better